-Everyone else can drive in Ireland using their current licence for up to 12 months.
-After this, it is necessary to apply for an Irish driving licence, which requires that you pass a theory and practical test.
+Everyone else can drive in Ireland using their current license for up to 12 months.
+After this, it is necessary to apply for an Irish driving license, which requires that you pass a theory and practical test.

 It is worth noting that public transport is free to people who usually reside in Ireland and are aged 66 or over.